Hardwood pellets for mushroom growing

 How much do hardwood pellets cost?

-If you are looking for a cheaper source of wood pellets you may want to consider not using them at all.
+If you are looking for a cheaper source of wood pellets, you may want to consider not using them.
 Instead, you might consider just using hardwood sawdust.
-You could find this at a local lumber mill or woodworking shop and it will likely have a price tag of $0.
+You could find this at a local lumber mill or a woodworking shop, which will likely cost $0.
 Most shops are happy for you to take away their waste for free.

-The only downside to this is that you might not know what is in the sawdust exactly.
+The only downside is that you might not know precisely what is in the sawdust.
 So speak with the business owner or employees and see if you can determine the purity of the sawdust.

 Where can I buy pellets?

 As I stated earlier, you can usually buy hardwood fuel pellets at your local hardware store.
 The bags weigh 20 lbs each and are pretty bulky, so if you choose this option, be prepared to have some extra space in the car that day.

 Another place you can buy hardwood pellets is online.
 This is generally easier because bringing the shots to your door saves time and money.

 Contrary to popular belief many growers actually have success with Pine pellets.
 The results can vary and may not be as effective as hardwood fuel pellets.
 In some cases, growers report having greater results with pine pellets over hardwood fuel pellets!
 This can be a good option where HWFP is inaccessible or economically unsustainable.

 How Do You Grow Mushrooms On Hardwood Pellets?